 Comparing the cost of on-premise and HPC cloud computing involves a number of factors, but perhaps the most significant is utilization.
 Utilization is the percent of time a compute resource (core, processor, server) is in use by the application.
 Cost-effective HPC clouds only charge for the core-seconds that an application uses, along with the cost to store user data.
 On-premise costs include the capital expense of the cluster, network and storage divided by the utilization plus operating costs (IT staff, power, cooling, facility).
 Designing an on-premise cluster to meet peak demands without incurring application wait times for the users can mean that utilization will fall — often to the point where an HPC cloud will be more cost-effective.
 Balancing core compute requirements and flexible project-based compute requirements leads to an optimal solution.

-Join us on Thursday, November 30, for a FREE webinar to learn how CRB, a leader in engineering, construction, architecture and consulting, is using ANSYS on Penguin Computing’s public cloud, Penguin on Demand, to solve pharma and life science design challenges.
+Watch this on-demand webinar to learn how CRB, a leader in engineering, construction, architecture and consulting, is using ANSYS on Penguin Computing’s public cloud, Penguin on Demand, to solve pharma and life science design challenges.

 Penguin Computing’s Hybrid Cloud for ANSYS